andrewtian/coinkite-bitcoin-atm/README.md

 - font-awesome <http://fontawesome.io/>
 - crypto-js (just HMAC-SHA256) <https://code.google.com/p/crypto-js/>

-All these files, except `json-print`, are being provided by CDN sources to make this package lighter.
+All these files, are being provided by CDN sources to make this package lighter.

 ## Discussion